 This winery just outside of Nashville in Arrington, Tennessee started by music legend Kix Brooks has a free “Music In the Vines” series of live music every Friday, Saturday and Sunday, May through November that is perfect for families.
 Parents can sip on some Arrington wines while kids dance to the music in the grass.

 The Opry is an American icon – it started out as a radio show in 1925 and has become “the place” for country music.
 It’s loud and wild and fun – you may catch surprise country music legends, contemporary chart-toppers or new-comers to the scene.
 The first time I went to an Opry show, I was tentative (I’m not a pop-country fan) – but I left exhilarated and eager to learn more about the musicians I heard that night.
-It is a wonderful family-friendly experience that you’ll love – parents, for the history of the place and the music and kids for the electric ambiance and the music too!
+It is a wonderful family-friendly experience that you’ll love – parents, for the history and the music and kids for the electric ambiance and the music too!
 Even if you’re not typically country music fans, it’s a quintessential Nashville experience.

 For kids or teens who can sit & enjoy the music:

-The famed Bluebird Café’s is where many songwriter’s made their start in Nashville.
+The famed Bluebird Café is where many songwriter’s made their start in Nashville.
 The Bluebird is known as a “listening room” and the venue has gained worldwide recognition as a songwriter’s performance space.
 They have a variety of performances all week, but on Monday nights at the Bluebird, they have Open Mic Night which is a unique musical experience.
 On Monday’s you get to see about 25 artists singing their own acoustic tunes.
 It’s pretty amazing to hear and you never know what you’ll get.
 This is a much quieter venue than many I’ve listed above – great for kids who can sit quietly and appreciate listening to the music a bit more.
 Also, The Bluebird only seats 80 people, and on Mondays each of the 25 artists gets a seat and can bring a friend, which means there are only about 30 available seats left to the public – you have to line up early – something else to consider with young kids.
 If they can handle it, it’s worth it!

 The Ryman Auditorium is another historic Nashville music venue.
 Known as “The Mother Church,” the Ryman was originally a church at the turn of the century and you still sit in church pews to hear shows.
 It also housed the Grand Ole Opry until the 1970s.
-This venue is special and you can hear any genre of music – from country to rock, punk to gospel, blues to Americana.
+This venue is truly special and you can hear any genre of music – from country to rock, punk to gospel, blues to Americana.
 If your kids are music buffs and there is a band playing that you know and love, it’s worth the experience.
 I can’t wait to take my girls to their first Ryman show.

 10. Station Inn